Marie Étienne

 Marie Étienne is a French poet and novelist.
 In 2009, her book Roi des cent cavaliers (published in France in 2002) and now translated into English as King of a Hundred Horseman won the PEN Award for Poetry in Translation. Étienne is the author of eleven books of poems and nine books of prose, which her translator Marilyn Hacker says "could be variously classed as fiction, memoir, and cultural history, some partaking of all three".

+Biography

 From 1979 to 1988, Marie Étienne worked as assistant to the innovative French theater director Antoine Vitez, whose courses on the theater she had followed as part of her doctoral thesis research, at the Théâtre d’Ivry and the Théâtre national de Chaillot.
 Her work with Vitez, including transcriptions of her notebooks of the era, resulted in Antoine Vitez: Ie roman du théâtre (2000), a book Hacker describes as "in a genre Americans would call literary memoir published a decade after the director’s death and almost twenty years after their collaboration.
 It offers an invaluable aperçu of a collaborative artistic endeavor and a signal era in contemporary French theater".

+She was awarded the Prix Mallarmé for Anatolie in 1997 and the Académie Française's Prix Paul-Verlaine in 2011 for Le Livre des recels and Haute Lice; she also received the Prix Léopold Sedar Senghor for her body of work.